omerbsezer/Fast-Docker/FirstImageFirstContainer.md

 ![image](https://user-images.githubusercontent.com/10358317/113274079-92028b00-92dd-11eb-9902-da00b07602bb.png)

 - Open Browser (http://127.0.0.1:5000) to see the result.
-You created first Docker image and run first container.
+You created the first Docker image and run the first container.
 Congratulations! 😊

  ![image](https://user-images.githubusercontent.com/10358317/113274597-2967de00-92de-11eb-8a76-1b1adde27f3a.png)